 I profoundly believe that this balloon episode is one of many others that pointed the way to my long homecoming to New Mexico, this land that always felt like my true home.
 This is why I consider “milpa” the appropriate term for this virtual “home” of my website .
 RecoRnection is a tribute to a journey of reconnection to my past, present and future, to my inner child, to my spiritual memories, to my reencounter with the land in which I now am blessed to live, and to the vision of me offering to the world the knowledge and skills that I was blessed to receive for this present Earth Walk.

-What you will find on this website is some info about this kernel aka me, Nathalie; pageS dedicated to my YOUNG ADULTS’ BOOK SERIES, the Dreamtime Cats; to my trilingual translation and interpreting services; to my services in the area of cultural activities in (and mostly but not only about) New Mexico; to RecoRnection‘s latest news; to my crafts among which are dolls made out of both corn husks and “corn clay” (a mix of cornmeal, watre and salt), with a special emphasis on New Mexican characters, lore and tradition; and finally a blog in which I share my thoughts on this beautiful world that we live in, with a particular interest in History and intercultural dialogue.
+What you will find on this website is some info about this kernel aka me, Nathalie; pageS dedicated to my YOUNG ADULTS’ BOOK SERIES, the Dreamtime Cats; to my trilingual translation and interpreting services; to my services in the area of cultural activities in (and mostly but not only about) New Mexico; to RecoRnection‘s latest news; to my crafts among which are dolls first made out of corn husks which later on evolved into “corn clay” (a mix of cornmeal, water and salt), with a special emphasis on New Mexican characters, lore and tradition; and finally a blog in which I share my thoughts on this beautiful world that we live in, with a particular interest in History and intercultural dialogue.